 No Bio Available

-Camille Barchers is a PhD student and a Graduate Research Assistant in the School of City and Regional Planning at Georgia Institute of Technology.
+Camille Barchers is a PhD candidate and a Graduate Research Assistant in the School of City and Regional Planning at Georgia Institute of Technology.
 Her primary research interests are in planning support systems and public participation.
 Her dissertation research is examining how online simulations can improve participation in the planning process.
 She has the primary responsibility for teaching an undergraduate Introduction to City and Regional Planning and holds an Advanced Certificate in Teaching for Higher Education.
 She was a professional planner with Kimley-Horn and Associates for six years.
 She holds a Master of Regional Planning and Bachelor of Science degrees from Cornell University.

 Bruce Stiftel is Professor and Chair of the School of City and Regional Planning at Georgia Tech.
 His research concerns collaborative governance of environmental policy, water planning, and planning school advancement.
 His most recent books are Adaptive Governance and Water Conflict (co-edited with John T. Scholz; Resources for the Future Press), and Dialogues in Urban and Regional Planning, volume 2 (co-edited with Vanessa Watson and Henri Ascelrad; Routledge).
 He regularly teaches courses in planning theory, environmental analysis, and citizen participation planning.
 A graduate of the State University of New York at Stony Brook and of the University of North Carolina at Chapel Hill, Stiftel is former president of the Association of Collegiate Schools of Planning, co-editor of the Journal of Planning Education and Research, and founding chairperson of the Global Planning Education Association Network.
 He served as a member of the Planning Accreditation Board from 2009-2016, and as a member of U.N.
 Habitat's Expert Group on International Guidelines for Urban and Territorial Planning.
 He is a member of the editorial boards of International Planning Studies, Journal of the American Planning Association, Planning Theory and Town Planning Review and of the Steering Committee of U.N.
 Habitat's University Network Initiative.